jadewowgreen/jadewowgreen/README.md

 ## let's connect ✨

-i'm open to internships, research collabs, or chats about equitable tech
+i'm open to internships, research collaborations, or discussions about equitable technology

 <p>
   <a href="https://linkedin.com/in/jadewowgreen" target="_blank">